 - Select Cancel.

-Note that you have to cancel the recurring payment at least 24 hours before it’s scheduled to occur.
-You can still cancel the subscription, but the next payment may still be sent.
+Note that you have to cancel the recurring payment at least 24 hours before it takes place.
+You can still cancel the subscription, but the next payment may still go through.

-What are my options if the PayPal payment can’t be canceled?
+What are my options if I can’t cancel the PayPal payment?

-If you don’t catch it in time or the recipient already has a PayPal account, you still have a few options to get your money back.
+If you don’t catch the payment in time, or the recipient already has a PayPal account, you still have a few options to get your money back.
 The ideal situation here is when you know and trust the recipient.
 Simply ask them to refund the money.
 It’s easy for them to do from the Activity page, and won’t cost anyone any money.

 If you can't cancel the payment, you still have a few options to get your money back.

-PayPal is also accepted at a wide variety of online retailers, but these transfers are more difficult to get back.
-Your first option here should be to request a refund from the retailer themselves, which is typically done on their website or through a customer service email.
-You will probably need to send back whatever you purchased, and the process could take a week or more.
+PayPal is also accepted at a wide variety of online retailers.
+These transfers are more difficult to get back.
+Your first option here should be to request a refund from the retailer, which you can typically do on the website or through a customer service email.
+You will probably need to send back whatever you purchased; the process could take a week or more.

-It’s possible that a retailer will deny your refund request, but your options don’t end there.
+A retailer may deny your refund request, but your options don’t end there.
 You can report an issue in PayPal’s Resolution Center, where a customer service representative will have a look at your case.
 This doesn’t guarantee you will get your money back, but PayPal is generally good about granting customer requests within reason.